TTK4145/Project2018/SUBMISSION.md

 ## Readme file.

 Remember that other people will read your code.
 A readme file can be a good way to guide readers (including future self) to the relevant parts.
 You can still assume that the readers will know conventions for the programming language you're using.

+## Tips and Tricks
+ - To test packet loss time-efficiently an unrealisticly high packet loss probability is used.
+This will cause loss of several packets in a row.
+If you rely on heartbeat timeouts or similar, you're adviced to require 10 lost packets before timeout occurs. (timeout time >= 10x heartbeat period